In addition to the frequently asked questions outlined below, several departments have compiled their own:

 Will the Library be open?

-The Van Pelt and Opie Library building will be open in accordance with the University's three-step reopening plan, as state mandates permit, and with all safety protocols in place.
-One of MTU's goals for Step Two is to reopen the library on a limited basis.
+The Van Pelt and Opie Library building will be open in accordance with the University's current Health and Safety Level, as state mandates permit, and with all safety protocols in place.
 In instances when our library building is not able to be open, it will continue to serve our community with online resources, as it has throughout the pandemic.